-- 1 (3) The individual is a North Carolina resident.
-2 (4) The individual is not eligible for the proper - (4) The individual is not eligible for the property tax homestead exclusion under G.S.
-105-277.1. - (c) Definitions.
-The definitions of 'permanent residence' and 'totally and permanently disabled' in G.S.
-105-277.1 apply in this section. - (d) Multiple Ownership.
-A married couple that owns and occupies a permanent residence as tenants by the entirety is entitled to the full benefit of this credit notwithstanding that only one of the couple meets the age or disability requirements of this section.
+- 1 2 - The individual is a North Carolina resident.
+(3) - 3 4 - (4) The individual is not eligible for the property tax homestead exclusion under G.S.
+105-277.1. - 5 6 7 - Definitions.
+The definitions of 'permanent residence' and 'totally and (c) permanently disabled in G.S.
+105-277.1 apply in this section.
+Multiple Ownership. - A married couple that owns and occupies a permanent residence as tenants by the entirety is entitled to the full benefit of this credit notwithstanding that only one of the couple meets the age or disability requirements of this section.
 When a permanent residence is owned and occupied by two or more persons other than husband and wife and one or more of the owners qualifies for this credit, each qualifying owner is entitled to the full amount of the credit not to exceed his or her proportionate share of the valuation of the property.
-No part of a credit available to one co-owner may be claimed by any other co-owner, and in no event may the total credit allowed for a permanent residence exceed the amount provided in this section. - (e) Credit Refundable.
+No part of a credit available to one co-owner may be claimed by any other co-owner, and in no event may the total credit allowed for a permanent residence exceed the amount provided in this section.

+- 20 21 - Credit Refundable.
 If the credit allowed by this section exceeds the amount of tax imposed by this Part for the taxable year reduced by the sum of all credits allowable, the Secretary must refund the excess to the taxpayer.
 In computing the amount of tax against which multiple credits are allowed, nonrefundable credits are subtracted before refundable credits." - SECTION 2.
 This act is effective for taxable years beginning on or after January 1, 2006.